pantheon-systems/circleci-orb/README.md

    * Under Environment Variables in your CircleCI settings add a variable for `TERMINUS_SITE` set to the machine name of your Pantheon site.
    * [Create a Terminus machine token using the Pantheon Dashboard](https://pantheon.io/docs/machine-tokens/).
 Add it as another environment variable in CircleCI named `TERMINUS_TOKEN`.
    * Retrigger a build in CircleCI either by pushing a whitespace (or otherwise inocuous) change.
 This build should pass.
 4. (Optional) Under "Advanced Settings" in your CircleCI repository settings turn on "Only build pull requests."
 While not necessary, this setting prevents separate Pantheon Multidev environment from being created for each commit.
-With this setting on, all created multidevs will be named by pull request number and subsequent pushes to an open pull request will reuse the same Multidev environment.
+With this setting on, all created Multidevs will be named by pull request number and subsequent pushes to an open pull request will reuse the same Multidev environment.

 ### Examples